Zsailer/jupyterhub_extension/README.md

 ## The purpose

-[JupyterHub Services]() allow you to integrate a custom service with JupyterHub. **JupyterHub-Extension** handles the boilerplate code for you.
+[JupyterHub Services]() allow you to integrate a custom service with JupyterHub. **JupyterHub-Service** handles the boilerplate code for you.
 You can easily tranform your service into a Hub-authenticated, configurable service.

 ## How to use.